- Step 1: Select the blueprint

 The Pre-deployment Checklist displays recommendations for provisioned VMs, VM template requirements, and deployment parameters for your blueprint based on the resource location you previously selected.
-To save time configuring your deployment, you can download the deployment parameters, enter the appropriate values, and import the updated parameters later in the deployment process (see section Step 7: Enter deployment parameters in this topic).
+To save time configuring your deployment, you can download the deployment parameters, enter the appropriate values, and import the updated parameters later in the deployment process (see section Step 6: Enter blueprint parameters in this topic).
 For more information on Pre-deployment Checklist page, see About pre-deployment checklist.

 - Review each section of the Pre-deployment Checklist to verify your VM templates and resource location meet the stated requirements.